Pleochism/pylor/DOCS.md

 Pylor allows you to consume API endpoints as internal methods on the server side.
 Endpoint handlers are exposed in the following manner:

--   A Pylor instance exposes a property at `rester.api.latest`.
-This corresponds to the latest version of the API; you can also access the API calls via their specific versions, eg. `rester.api["1.0"]`.
+-   A Pylor instance exposes a property at `pylor.api.latest`.
+This corresponds to the latest version of the API; you can also access the API calls via their specific versions, eg. `pylor.api["1.0"]`.
-    Non-API calls are exposed at `rester.acacia`.
+    Non-API calls are exposed at `pylor.internal`.
 -   Calls follow the same rules as for permission generation, except that the "api" prefix is omitted for API endpoints.
 Parameters are replaced with themselves *sans* colons, and the verb is appended to the end.

-    > -   `GET /api/1.0/foo/:bar/:uid => rester.api.latest.foo.bar.get`
+    > -   `GET /api/1.0/foo/:bar/:uid => pylor.api.latest.foo.bar.get`

 The function called is identical to the one called for a proper HTTP call, but there is obviously no real request to serve as the caller